AutoChengh/evasive-acceleration/README.md

 <p align="center">
   <img src="assets/gifs/crash_684_T-bone.gif" alt="Crash 684 T-bone" width="90%">
 </p>
-A T-bone collision case from the CIMSS-TA database.
+A T-bone crash case from the CIMSS-TA database.
-**The EA value is the magnitude of the red arrow shown in the visualization.
-A longer red arrow indicates a higher instantaneous risk level.**
+**Again, the EA value equals the magnitude of the red arrow.**

 ---